HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 ## Tested barcode scanners

 The following barcode scanners have been tested with AssetTracker.
-However, other scanners should work as well provided they are properly configured; please refer to your scanner's documentation.
+However, other scanners should work as well, provided they are properly configured; please refer to your scanner's documentation.

-The scanner must be connected to a device running Hyperview on a supported web browser to be able to input AssetTracker IDs.
+The scanner must be connected to a device running Hyperview in a supported web browser to enter AssetTracker IDs.

 - **NETUM NT-1228BL.** You must configure the device by scanning the Terminator barcode (3030052 CR).
 - **KOAMTAC KDC300.** The specific model we tested is KDC300iM-SR.